Asthma Control Program

 - Identify and focus efforts on at-risk populations which include: Hispanic and black non-Hispanic children, Medicaid recipients, and children and adults of low income residing in the core cities.

 - Advocate for healthy environments where people with asthma live, work, learn, and play.

-The Program works closely with the Rhode Island Asthma Control Coalition and the Healthy Housing Collaborative to help people with asthma manage their disease.
-The Asthma Control Coalition is comprised of 45 members from 37 organizations participating on workgroups to address asthma in the areas of Clinical Care, Healthy Housing, Schools, and Public Education.
+Rhode Island Asthma Control Coalition and the Healthy Housing Collaborative to help people with asthma manage their disease.

-A innovative pilot project to diagnose and control asthma triggers in the home of children with asthma in select core cities.
+Breathe Easy at Home pilot project to diagnose and control asthma triggers in the home of children with asthma in select core cities.